JacBinon/SOHPMORE-DESIGN/docs/assignments/A05/index.md

 The objective of this assignment is to design a bracket capable of safely supporting a horizontal load while applying principles of statics, strength of materials, stress analysis, and deflection.
 The bracket will be divided into individual features, and each feature will be analyzed using free body diagrams, known and unknown variables, assumptions, and algebraic models to determine the required dimensions.
 A safety factor of 4 will be used with a selected metal material, and the applied load will be traced through each feature so that the reaction forces from one feature can be used as the loading conditions for the next.
 Both strength and stiffness will be considered, with stress analysis used to prevent material failure and stiffness analysis used to keep deflection within the specified 0.005 in limit.
 The results from both analyses will then be compared to determine which requirement governs the final dimensions.
 This assignment is intended to demonstrate how fundamental engineering equations can be used to develop a safe and functional component from a conceptual design while considering material properties, loading conditions, assumptions, and design constraints.

 # Defining the Problem
 I started by drawing out what I needed to design and defined my material.
-I chose 6061T6 as I have used it before and it's easier to machine than for example titanium.
+I chose 6061-T6 as I have worked with the material before and it's easier to machine than titanium.

 <img width="735" height="962" alt="image" src="https://github.com/user-attachments/assets/8c15ebec-1a2e-485d-b4a3-c1351b9ac3b8" />

 # Strength and Deflection Calculations
-After defining my problem, I then started on all the math for this assignment.
+After defining my problem, I then started on the math for this assignment.
 I initially started with part E but realized I needed dimensions defined by other parts to finish.
 After taking another look at the problem I then started with A then B then D, E, and finished with C. My assumptions and rational for models are included in the paperwork for each feature.

 <img width="932" height="1212" alt="image" src="https://github.com/user-attachments/assets/069ca8c3-f548-421b-9415-339b3f33dd68" />
 <img width="770" height="1006" alt="image" src="https://github.com/user-attachments/assets/08fa4f41-3542-4ff8-b83d-6b5a00c946b2" />